 Chinese Cherry Blossom Tattoos

 In China cherry blossoms symbolize feminine power.
-This power is due to a woman's beauty, sexuality, and ability to use these gifts as a way of maintaining dominance over a man.
+This power is due to a woman's beauty, and ability to use this beauty as a way of maintaining dominance over a man.
 The cherry blossom is often seen in Chinese medicines as a herb that can inspire love.

-Because of this symbolism, tattoos inspired by the cherry blossom have become popular designs that acknowledge womanly power and sexuality.
+Because of this symbolism, tattoos inspired by the cherry blossom have become popular designs that acknowledge womanly power.
 A cherry blossom tattoo may be perfect for a woman who wants to celebrate and declare her independence.
 Women wear this tattoo to represent a change in life, a reward for overcoming an obstacle, or to emphasize their beauty.

 Men vs. Women